mobilejazz/Motis/README.md

 }
 ```

-Remember that you might want to add also the dictionary from the call `[super mjz_mappingForKVCParsing]` to your custom mapping.
+Remember that you might want to add also the dictionary from the call `[super mjz_motisMapping]` to your custom mapping.

 ####2.
-Parse and set your objects
+Map and set your objects

 After defining your mappings in step (1) you are ready to go: